Scaling behaviors at quantum and classical first-order transitions: First-order quantum transitions

 \subsubsection{General scaling behavior}

 To describe the scaling behavior of the low-energy properties as $h$ is turned on, we should identify the appropriate scaling variables.
-In a quantum system the relevant energy scale is the gap $\Delta$ and thus we expect the interplay between $h$ and the size $L$ to be controlled by the ratio $\Phi$ between the energy variation $\delta E_h$ due to addition of the longitudinal field $h$,
+In a quantum system the relevant low-energy scale is the gap $\Delta$, i.e., the energy difference of the lowest states, and thus we expect the interplay between $h$ and the size $L$ to be controlled by the ratio $\Phi$ between the energy variation $\delta E_h$ due to addition of the longitudinal field $h$, and the gap $\Delta(L)$ at $h=0$~\cite{CNPV-14}.
+Thus, we define the scaling variable